 Project Services

 Project services let you provision managed database and infrastructure services for your projects.
-Services run as Docker containers alongside your preview containers.
+Services run as containers alongside your preview containers.

 Available Services#